rohanrvpatil/posterior_predictive/README.md

 [Air Passengers dataset](https://www.kaggle.com/datasets/rakannimer/air-passengers)
 [Google Web Traffic Time Series Forecasting](https://www.kaggle.com/competitions/web-traffic-time-series-forecasting/rules)

+**Note:** I have added the other models I have worked on in the "Other models" folder.
+The LSTM code is in lstm_airp.ipynb.
+The model exported has the name "lstm_air_passengers.h5"

 ### Overview
 In this project, I have implemented a 90-day forecast using an LSTM model trained on time series data.
 To account for uncertainty in the predictions, I utilized a Monte Carlo simulation approach to generate the posterior predictive distribution.